-Apart from acquiring knowledge, students can realise their passions and broaden their interests in over one hundred and eighty scientific and scholarly research groups and student organisations operating at the University of Gdańsk.
+Apart from acquiring knowledge, students can realise their passions and broaden their interests in faculty and interfaculty scientific research groups and student organisations operating at the University of Gdańsk.
 They can participate in the Academic Choir of the University of Gdańsk, which has won many prizes at international festivals, the Jantar Song and Dance Ensemble, or the Alternator Academic Cultural Centre, which organises cultural projects and events that are important for the whole Pomerania region.
 Another important part of academic life is sport, and the teams of the UG Academic Sports Union and of the Physical Education and Sports Department regularly win medals and awards in the most important sporting competitions in Poland and abroad.

-The University of Gdańsk’s investment in development is concentrated in the expansion of the University on three campus sites: in Oliwa (The University of Gdańsk Baltic Campus), in Sopot, and in Gdynia.
-The University’s infrastructure has been developed in recent years principally through financial support obtained through European Union programmes.
+The University of Gdańsk’s investment in development is concentrated in the expansion of the University on three campus sites: in Gdansk Oliwa, in Sopot, and in Gdynia.
+The University’s infrastructure has been developed mainly due to financial resources obtained from European Union programmes.
 New faculty buildings, and work units, and laboratories, provided with state-of-the-art equipment, open up new possibilities for scientific and scholarly research, and for cooperation with the economy and with business.
-They also offer twenty-first century conditions for study, and positively influence the development of a workforce for the administration and economy of the Pomeranian Region and for the entire Baltic Region.
+They have a significant influence on the development of staff for the administration and economy of Pomerania and the entire Baltic region.

 The largest group of University of Gdańsk students, employees, and buildings is concentrated on the Gdańsk Oliwa Campus.
 It is home to the Faculty of Biology, the Faculty of Chemistry, the Faculty of Languages and Literatures, the Faculty of History, the Faculty of Mathematics, the Faculty of Physics and Computer Studies, the Faculty of Social Sciences, and the Faculty of Law and Administration.
 It also contains the Main University Library, student dormitories, and the University Administration.
-The Campus has expanded in accordance with the long-term Investment Plan of the University of Gdańsk for the years 2011-2020.
-The expansion of the University of Gdańsk Baltic Campus, part of the dynamic development of the Three Cities area in general, has completely altered the appearance of this district of Gdańsk.
+The establishment of the Campus in Gdańsk Oliwa goes back to the 1970s but its intense development, which has led to the emergence of what is currently the largest and most modern academic centre, was initiated by the construction of the new building of the Faculty of Law and Administration (2002).
+The expansion of the University campus in Gdansk Oliwa, part of the dynamic development of the Three Cities area in general, has entirely changed the appearance of this district of Gdańsk.

 The Faculty of Chemistry was formally opened on 27 May 2013.
 This building complex is an integrated collection of buildings designed for teaching, research, workshops, and storage.
 The surface area is 28,572 square meters.
 It holds modern research and teaching laboratories, lecture and seminar rooms, and auditoriums.
 The auditoriums’ modern infrastructure makes it possible to hold multi-session conferences here.
 There is technological hall, in which research and teaching can be conducted in chemical and environmental engineering.
 An important aspect of the new building is an area dedicated to a university workshop for physical and chemical measurements, which is made possible by concentrating modern research equipment in one place.

 The Central Administration building is a separate investment.
-It will accommodate a modern archive for the whole University, which will be at the level of an official state archive.
-It will also hold the UG Computer Centre, the Finance Office, offices for the principal University administrators and officers, and other Central Administration offices, along with training and conference facilities.
+It accommodates a modern archive for the whole University, the IT Centre, the Finance Office, offices for the principal University administrators and officers, and other Central Administration offices, along with training and conference facilities.

-The latest investment project undertaken by the University of Gdańsk is the Institute of Biotechnology Building.
-Building work was competed in December 2015.
+Construction of the new Institute of Biotechnology was completed in December 2015.
 The project was part of the Operational Programme Infrastructure and Environment.
 The total value of the investment was more than 60.5 million PLN, of which more than 60.4 million PLN came from Programme funds.
 The Institute of Biotechnology Building is one of the most modern teaching and research facilities in Poland.
-It has a surface area of 7,868.18 m² and has four floors above ground and one below ground.
-It contains specialized laboratories, including, laboratories for bio-informatics and for bio-molecular analyses, a filtron unit, an isotope laboratory, workshops for developmental research, and state-of-the-art teaching and learning facilities for undergraduate and postgraduate students.
-The last include teaching laboratories, research and teaching laboratories, seminar rooms, computer rooms, an auditorium, a space for student research groups, and a reading room.
+It has a surface area of 7,868.18 m² and has four floors above ground and one below.
+It contains specialised laboratories, for example, for bio-informatics or bio-molecular analyses, a filtron unit, an isotope laboratory, workshops for developmental research, and state-of-the-art teaching and learning facilities for undergraduate and postgraduate students.
+The latter include teaching laboratories, research and teaching laboratories, seminar rooms, computer rooms, an auditorium, space for student research groups, and a reading room.
 There is also a Faculty Council chamber.

-By long tradition Sopot is the home of economics.
+By long tradition, Sopot is the home of economics.
 The Faculties of Economics and Management are there, and from October 2010 it is also the site of the Computer Centre, which joins the older and the newer part of the Faculty.
 The project was co-financed from the European Regional Development Fund, as part of the Pomeranian Voivodeship Regional Operational Programme for years 2007-2013.
-The Economics Faculty also acquired a fine new five-storey building, with a surface area of 5,550 square meters, which exploits the space between the wings of the Faculty and links them, thus creating an integral whole.
+The Faculty of Economics was also expanded by a modern five-storey building, with a surface area of 5,550 square meters, which exploits the space between the wings of the Faculty and links them, thus creating an integral whole.
 In the newly constructed part, there is a modern 400-seat auditorium and a 150-seat lecture hall.
 It also contains the Faculty Council chamber, 16 teaching rooms, including two computer rooms, seminar and tutorial rooms, recording rooms, and technical and sanitary facilities.
 The plans for the Sopot Campus also include the construction of a new student dormitory.

-In 2005, on the Gdynia campus, where the Faculty of Oceanography and Geography is based, a central building of the Institute of Oceanography was constructed, with modern laboratories and work units, and an exhibition area.
-The Institute of Oceanography building won recognition from the Leader of Gdynia City Council as the best investment of 2006 in the “Time for Gdynia” competition.
+In 2005, on the Gdynia campus, the home of the Faculty of Oceanography and Geography, a central building for the Institute of Oceanography was constructed, with modern laboratories and work units, and an exhibition area.

 Conscious of its own potential, the University of Gdańsk strongly promotes bi- and multi-lateral initiatives in support of science and scholarship by scientific-scholarly centres and institutions in the Baltic Region.
 The expansion of research, the introduction of new fields of study that provide an opportunity for multi-facetted development, and further augmentation of the infrastructure for teaching and research will allow the University of Gdańsk to confirm its leadership position among tertiary-level institutions in Poland.